UCL-EO/geog0133/Install.md

     from datetime import datetime, timedelta
     # import codes we need into the notebook

-If that works fine (i.e. doen't come up with an  error) then you have set things up correctly.
+If that works fine (i.e. doesn't come up with an  error) then you have set things up correctly.

 If the problem you get is that the notebook kernel cannot be found, try the following: